Kernix13/dns-records/cPanel.md

 - Click Create - then go back to the main cPanel window
 - Find WordPress and click on it then click Install
 - Under domains choose your sub-domain otherwise you will overwrite your root domain WHICH YOU DO NOT WANT TO DO!
 - Enter your Admin User Name and PAssword -
 - OPTIONAL: Under Advanced Options, you can change the name of your database
 - Click Install on that screen
 - when it is finished you will get a link to the main domain which is your sub-domain, and you also get a link to your WordPRess Admin area

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>

 ### Miscellaneous

 BACKUPS:

+- Backup and Backup Wizard buttons do the same thing, but Backup Wizard does it quicker
-- Choose _Backup Wizard_ - click _Backup_ to get a copy of your site or _Restore_ for that option
+- Choose _Backup Wizard_ - You see 2 options, Backup and Restore - click _Backup_ to get a copy of your site or _Restore_ for that option - then click Full Backup > choose Home directory then click Generate Backup > click on the link on the next screen to download your backup
+- NOTE: You can't do a full Backup-Restore from cPanel - your Host company needs to do that - or what you need to do is make partial backups (What are they and how do you do it?) - then click REstore and upload the partial backups 1 by 1

 DATABASES:

 - To create a MySQL database click _MySQL Database Wizard_
 - Your database will be prefixed with your username followed by an undeerscore, e.g. _username_
 - In the input field enter the suffix like _secondary_, _test_, etc.
 - Click Next Step > then for username you get the same prefix so enter _jim_ or whatever you want